 The Drug Court Program involves frequent court appearances, random drug testing and counseling, both on an individual and group basis.
-All four phases of the program last approximately three (3) months each.
+All three phases of the program last approximately three months each.
 During the first two phases, the participant receives intensive education and therapy, along with close supervision by the Court.
-The third and fourth phases focus on the participant taking responsibility for his or her actions.
-The formal program requirements decrease during the final two phases, but the participant's progress is monitored to assure he or she remains drug free.
-Upon completion of all four phases of the program, the participant graduates and shares in the reward that he/she has accomplished a significant achievement.
+The third phase focuses on the participant taking responsibility for his or her actions.
+The formal program requirements decrease during the final phase, but the participant's progress is monitored to assure he or she remains drug free.
+Upon completion of all three phases of the program, the participant graduates and shares in the reward that he or she has accomplished a significant achievement.

 What Must Be Done to Enroll in the Juvenile Drug Court Program?